benjystanton/benjystanton.github.io/src/posts/2018-06-02-weeknotes-series-01-episode-05.md

 ### Prototyping on the train

-On the train to Paddington from Swansea I started creating a prototype for the [find data by location](http://www.benjystanton.co.uk/dp-prototype-kit/sprint/25/geography/local-authorities/bristol/) journey that we're working on.
+On the train to Paddington from Swansea I started creating a prototype for the 'find data by location' journey that we're working on.
 I think I do some of my best work in 'Coach A' (the quiet carriage on the Great Western Railway between Swansea and Paddington).

 ## Thursday